C2SM/git-course/advanced/slides/slides.md

     - How you track down when a magic constant or a stray debug line appeared
     - Almost nobody knows about it
 - Mention the `--` before a path: separates paths from branch names (matters when a file and a branch share a name)
-- Push the alias tip - nobody types the long form twice -->
+- The alias tip will be part of the coming exercise, no need to do now -->

 ---